 North Carolina is home to legendary pioneers in aviation, The Wright Brothers.
 The Carolinas Aviation Museum tells the story of the Wright Brothers along with the people who shaped our aviation heritage.
 The museum also houses the famous “Miracle on the Hudson” airplane that Scully landed in the Hudson while it was en route to Charlotte.

-While none of Charlotte’s sports franchises come close to matching the passion of the fans of the Red Sox, Packers, or Lakers, Charlotte could be argued be the best sports city in the world because of the city’s welcoming nature towards all sports fans.
+While none of Charlotte’s sports franchises come close to matching the passion of the fans of the Red Sox, Packers or Lakers, Charlotte could be argued be the best sports city in the world because of the city’s welcoming nature towards all sports fans.
 No matter your team, there is a bar for you to watch the game in without being harrassed or judged.
 Bills fans will find three bars just for them!
 Giants fan?
 Come on down?
 Dodgers lover, get over here!
 College sports fans will be like a kid in a candy store in Uptown on Saturdays.
-If you are a local sports fan (or just want to join in on the fun), the city welcomes new fans with open arms at Hornets, Panthers, and Bobcats games.
+If you are a local sports fan (or want to join in on the fun), the city welcomes new fans with open arms at Hornets and Panthers games.

 Carowinds is an amusement park just at the edge of Charlotte right on the NC/SC border.
 Known as “the thrill capital of the Southeast”, Carowinds is a fun destination for people of all ages.
 Take a ride on the Intimidator – the fastest, tallest and longest coaster in the Southeast, or spin around the stratosphere on the 301 foot tall Windseeker.
 Take a breather from the thrills and splash into Boomerang Bay, Carowind’s waterpark!
 Carowinds is a great destination for a day full of fun.

 Venture a bit outside of the city and take a day trip up to the Blue Ridge Mountains.
 Part of the Appalachian mountains, the view along the Blue Ridge Parkway is breathtaking.
 Better yet, the Blue Ridge Parkway offers some of the most exhilarating biking you’ve ever experienced.
-The bike ride also features back roads where you’ll get to splash in nearby sparkling streams and visit Christmas tree farms.een City has a special place in our hearts.
-A city of quirks where downtown is uptown and bar crawls are a way of life, if you haven’t been to Charlotte it is definitely worth the trip.
+The bike ride also features back roads where you will get to splash in nearby sparkling streams.

 Charlotte’s nightlife scene has taken off over the past few years.
-The EpiCentre in Uptown is the city’s nightlife hub.
-Who wouldn’t love a three story complex full of bars, restaurants, nightclubs, hotel, and a movie theater??
-Don’t miss out on Howl at the Moon while you’re there for a dueling piano show that will kick your ass.
+The Epicentre in Uptown is the city’s nightlife hub.
+Who wouldn’t love a three story complex full of bars, restaurants, nightclubs, hotel and a movie theater?
+Don’t miss out on Howl at the Moon while you are there for an entertaining live music show.
 Epicentre also hosts some of the best bar crawls in Carolina, including the yearly Where’s Waldo Bar Crawl that attempts to break the world record for the largest gathering of Waldos.
 How fun!